om-bhinsara/advertising-sales-streamlit-simple-linear-regression/README.md

 - Visualizations are essential for understanding model behavior
 - Simple models can be powerful when assumptions are satisfied
 - End-to-end ML projects include deployment, not just training

-⭐ If you find this project helpful, feel free to star the repository!